 Each dog breed is unique in personality and needs.
-Make sure you understand and research this breed before purchasing your Akita puppy from one of our reputable Akita breeders.
+Make sure you understand and research this breed before purchasing your Akita puppy from a reputable breeder.
 Don’t be afraid to contact a prospective breeder and ask any questions you may have.
 You will be pleasantly surprised by how excited breeders are to discuss their puppies and practices.
 Plus, you may even walk away with some training tips!

 Akitas come in many colors including white, brindle, and pinto.
 They can have a mask or not.
 They can have brown, black, tan, or something in between as a second color.

 The Akita requires less physical activity than most other breeds its size.
 These puppies need daily exercise, and a few brisk walks (or about 30 minutes of exercise) a day will keep them happy.
 They should be given the chance to run a few times a week to help with weight control.

-An Akita generally lives 10 to 15 years.
+An Akita generally lives for 10 to 15 years.